raininforest/gerber-pcb-android/README.md

 <br/>

 ## How to use
 Just add gerber file (one or more) from your device with "+" button and set it visibility with checkbox.
+Swipe to delete.
 Then go to next screen (navigate to screens with two toolbar buttons at the top of screen) and use common gestures for zoom and pan.

 ## Roadmap
 Not implemented yet: